 Gamers are generally divided into three camps: hardcore gamers, just gamers, and casual gamers.
 Until 12:09 today, that was enough for me.
-Then I discovered a new categorization.
+Then I discovered a new categorisation.

 You’ll often see me writing about the struggles of being an adult gamer.
 Spoiled by an abundance of game time in our youth, we reluctantly put on big boy pants and venture off into the scary unknown world to earn a living for ourselves and our loved ones.

 Noble though this quest may be, it invariably means cutting back on time for leisure, including video games.
 The struggle is real.